sttk/fav-prop.omit/README.md

 Creates a new plain object and copies enumerable own properties (keys and symbols) of *src* object, but the properties which are included in *omittedProps* are omitted.

+***NOTE:*** *All versions of Node.js allows to use a string array for getting or setting property, like `obj[['a','b']] == obj['a,b']`.
+An Symbol array is allowed as same until v4, but is not allowed on v5 and later (TypeError is thrown).
+To support same behaviors for all versions, this function does not allow to use an array as a property.*

 **Parameters:**

 | Parameter      |  Type  | Description                                |